graphops/docs/docs/launchpad/getting-started.md

 ### 4. Update the configuration with your values

 Next we need to fill out `inventory/inventory.yaml`.
 This file contains our host definitions.
 You can find sample configurations in `inventory/samples`.
-Some details of the different sammple inventory files available:
+Some details of the different sample inventory files available:
 * [`single-node.sample.yaml`](https://github.com/graphops/launchpad-starter/blob/main/inventory/samples/single-node.sample.yaml) - shows an example of a cluster running on one host only, the host acting as both a `k0s Kubernetes controller` and a `k0s Kubernetes worker`
-* [`single-node-lvm.sample.yaml`](https://github.com/graphops/launchpad-starter/blob/main/inventory/samples/single-node.sample.yaml) - shows an example of a cluster running on one host only, the host acting as both a `k0s Kubernetes controller` and a `k0s Kubernetes worker` with lvm storage.
+* [`single-node-lvm.sample.yaml`](https://github.com/graphops/launchpad-starter/blob/main/inventory/samples/single-node.sample.yaml) - shows an example of a cluster running on one host only, the host acting as both a `k0s Kubernetes controller` and a `k0s Kubernetes worker` with LVM storage.
 Here LVM is being used to create single logical volumes of multiple physical volumes, allowing for dynamic volume resizing that Kubernetes will use when managing various [`persistent-volumes`](https://kubernetes.io/docs/concepts/storage/persistent-volumes/) resources.
 * [`single-controller.sample.yaml`](https://github.com/graphops/launchpad-starter/blob/main/inventory/samples/single-node.sample.yaml) - shows an example of a cluster running on two hosts, one host acting as a `k0s Kubernetes controller` and the other as `k0s Kubernetes worker`.
 * [`multi-node.sample.yaml`](https://github.com/graphops/launchpad-starter/blob/main/inventory/samples/single-node.sample.yaml) - shows an example of a HA cluster comprised of three `k0s Kubernetes controllers` and three `k0s Kubernetes workers`.
 * [`multi-node-zfs.sample.yaml`](https://github.com/graphops/launchpad-starter/blob/main/inventory/samples/single-node.sample.yaml) - shows an example of a HA cluster comprised of three `k0s Kubernetes controllers` and three `k0s Kubernetes workers` with `zfs` storage.
 Using this inventory we create [`zfs`](https://wiki.archlinux.org/title/ZFS) pools on `k0s Kubernetes workers` that will act as an advanced filesystem on each worker node which Kubernetes will use when managing various [`persistent-volumes`](https://kubernetes.io/docs/concepts/storage/persistent-volumes/) resources.